 A servant?
 A thankful one?
 How does it help by being a thankful servant?
-Because when one serves thankfully, serving becomes easy, beautiful and enjoyable.
+Because when one serves, thankfully, serving becomes easy, beautiful, and enjoyable.
 The feeling of gratitude can add to our happiness, which a person without a feeling of gratitude is unlikely to realize.
 That brings us to the question, who is a thankful servant? http://www.truth-seeker.info/oasis-of-faith/prophet-muhammad-the-thankful-slave/

 Expression of thanks is the most enjoyable form of communication.
 Scientific researches show that showing gratitude improves feelings of well-being.
 It helps us to be contented with what we have rather than focusing on what we lack.
-The belief that happiness comes when every physical and mental needs are met is unreal.
+The belief that happiness comes when every physical and mental need is met is unreal.
 In fact, when we practice thanking our Creator, it becomes easier for us to express our gratitude to all His creations.
 Each time we thank someone, we enhance our spiritual well being.
 Benefits of thanking: https://www.health.harvard.edu/healthbeat/giving-thanks-can-make-you-happier